Photo: Jen/Something Turquoise

 2. Arrange Your Recipes For Practicality

 Sure, you can categorize your recipes by course (appetizers, salads, meats, desserts, etc.) — the way most traditional cookbooks are written.
 But there are other, more unusual ways to categorize your recipes that may help you better tell the story your recipes are conveying.

-- Organize recipes by day of the week.
+- By day of the week.
 Think “Meatless Mondays,” easy weekday lunches for the kids, Friday night pizzas, Saturday date night recipes, or Sunday meal-prep “projects”!

-- Group your recipes by season.
+- By season.
 Asparagus quiche in spring, ratatouille in summer, apple everything in autumn, root vegetable gratin in winter.

-- Arrange foods by by holiday.
+- By holiday.
 Do you have special dishes you prepare for a romantic Valentine’s Day dinner (your partner’s favorite dessert, maybe?) or recipes you make every Christmas for a family brunch?

 The recipes you’ve fallen in love with or been handed down throughout your life aren’t just lists of ingredients and instructions — they’re memories!
 Organize them in a way that creates a narrative through food:

 - By era.
 If you have recipes from multiple generations, compiling them chronologically can tell an incredible story of the history of food in your family.

 - By theme.
 The sky’s the limit here.
 You could organize your recipes by concerts you’ve been to or create a golf-themed cookbook organized by hole (hot dogs at the turn!), or even cr